-In our previous article, we discussed the lifespan of cell phone batteries.
+In a previous article, I discussed the lifespan of cell phone batteries.
 As power banks are fundamentally created using similar technology, their behaviors parallel those of cell phone batteries.
 However, let’s examine the specifics of power banks in this exploration.

 On an average basis, a high-grade power bank has a lifespan of 4 to 5 years and can retain a charge for 4-6 months without substantial power loss.
 It’s important to note that these estimations are broad, and there are many factors that can sway the lifespan in either direction.